Muttley/foundryvtt-fallout/README.md

 # Fallout 2d20 System for Foundry VTT

 This is an unoffical Fallout 2d20 system for Foundry VTT.
-No content from the books included.
+It does not contain any content from the books.

 ## ACTOR TYPES